Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-The solution concepts we consider are the Banzhaf value, Shapley value, nucleolus, benefit value, contribution value (see Section~\ref{s-simul}) and the core.
+The solution concepts considered in this paper are the Shapley value, Banzhaf value (two variants) nucleolus, tau value, benefit value, contribution value (all of which are defined in Section~{\ref{s-inin}}) and the core.
 They all prescribe a unique allocation except for the {\it core}, which consists of all allocations $x \in \R^N$ with $x(S)\geq v(S)$ for every $S\subseteq N$.
-Core allocations ensure $N$ is stable, as no subset $S$ will benefit from forming their own coalition.
-But a core may be~empty.
+Core allocations ensure $N$ is stable {in the sense that} no subset $S$ will benefit from forming their own coalition. {However, the} core {of a cooperative game} may be~empty.